-We are very proud of the work that we have done to preserve this wonderful and unique site for over 50 years, and we think it is one of the top attractions in the Peak District.
+We are very proud of the work that we have done to preserve this important and unique industrial heritage site for over 50 years, and we think it is one of the top attractions in the Peak District.
 But please remember that it is a former industrial site – as well as a Scheduled Monument with legal protection – so facilities are very limited.
 For example, apart from a small area at the centre of the site, the ground surface is uneven and unfortunately not suitable for wheelchair access.

 For the enjoyment of yourselves and others who visit, please observe these guidelines:

 - do not climb on any of the buildings or other structures.
 It is an offence to damage or deface any part of a Scheduled Monument.
 It is also an offence to use any form of metal detector or to dig anywhere on the site.

 - please don’t drop stones (or anything else) down the shafts.